Baotou: Chinese civil war

 On September 19, 1949, after the September 19 Rebellion, Baotou fell under Communist control.
 The People's Government was formed in February 1950.

-Late 20th century

-In the early Communist years, Baotou served as an industrial centre, with a significant portion of its economy coming from its steel production.
+Socialist Industrial City (1950s–1960s)

+The early decades of the People's Republic of China marked Baotou's transformation into a flagship socialist industrial center.
+In 1954, it was designated one of the nation's eight key cities for heavy industry development, alongside Chengdu, Datong, Lanzhou, Luoyang, Taiyuan, Wuhan and Xi'an.
+This status, awarded based on the presence of major industrial enterprises, guaranteed Baotou prioritized state funding and support for construction.
 The Iron and Steel Base in Baotou is one of the "156 projects", which were constructed with the help of the Soviet Union to develop China's national economy in the 1950s and 1960s, and it continues this reputation until this day.
+The city's urban layout itself reflected this new era, as Soviet architects contributed their experience in designing "socialist cities" – planned communities centered around major industrial plants.
+This period saw Baotou rapidly expand and develop according to this integrated model of industry and urban living.
 Until the middle of the 1960s, the steel complex at Baotou was one of the rare examples of industrialization in the periphery of China.

+Late 20th century

+Modernization and diversification

+Following the economic reforms, Baotou entered a new phase of growth and transformation.
+While the Baotou Iron and Steel Company remained the cornerstone of the local economy, the city began to diversify its industrial base.
+It evolved from a purely steel-producing center into a comprehensive hub for rare earth metallurgy, machinery manufacturing, and energy production, leveraging its rich mineral resources.

 1996 earthquake

 On 3 May 1996, at 03:32AM UTC (11:32AM local time), an earthquake of M_{S} 6.4 occurred.
 Since the epicenter of the earthquake was located close to the city, Baotou was very damaged by the earthquake: 26 people were killed, 453 injured and 196,633 lost their homes.
 The electrical infrastructure of the city was also damaged, and soil liquefaction occurred around the swamps of the Yellow River.

 The earthquake, which destroyed many old houses, led to the reconstruction of Baotou.
 In 2002, the Baotou Municipal Government was awarded by UN-HABITAT for the improvements in shelter and the urban environments.